kyoshidajp/tosa/README.md

 -v, --version  Print current version.
 ```

-*NOTE*: Only first time, `tosa` requires your Github username and password(and two-factor auth code if you are setting).
+*NOTE*: Set Github Access Token which has "Full control of private repositories" scope as an environment variable `GITHUB_TOKEN`.
+If not set, `tosa` requires your Github username and password(and two-factor auth code if you are setting).
 Because of using [GitHub API v3](https://developer.github.com/v3/).

 ### from tig